 The program has no visible window.
-Program can be uninstalled in the Control Panel.
-The process is loaded during the Windows boot process (see Registry key: HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Run).
+The software can be uninstalled in the Control Panel.
+The process is loaded during the Windows boot process (see Registry key: MACHINE\Run).

 It is not a Windows core file.
+It is digitally signed.
 It is a Verisign signed file.
-It is digitally signed.

 SearchSettings.exe is able to monitor applications.

-You have the option to remove the entire program YouTube Downloader Toolbar or pdfforge Toolbar using Windows Control Panel.
+You have the option to remove the entire program pdfforge Toolbar or YouTube Downloader Toolbar using Windows Control Panel.

-Important: Some malware camouflages itself as SearchSettings.exe, particularly when located in the c:\windows or c:\windows\system32 folder.
+Important: Some malware camouflages itself as SearchSettings.exe.
 Therefore, you should check the SearchSettings.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.